MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 	[1] TRUE
 ```

-To use this file in our distributed computations, it must first be copied to HDFS.
-For our examples, we make extensive use of the HDFS shared director, /share:
+To use this file in our distributed computations, it must first be copied to Hadoop Distributed File System (HDFS).
+For our examples, we make extensive use of the HDFS shared directory, /share:

 ```r
 	bigDataDirRoot <- "/share" # HDFS location of the example data